aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-comments/_index.md

 ### **Delete Specific Comments**

-This Java code shows you how to delete specific comments on a slide:
+This PHP code shows you how to delete specific comments on a slide:

 ```php
   $presentation = new Presentation();